 This produces output like the following.
 The information we need is the router ID and the Network ID:

 We use this Router ID to interrogate the port in use on this router:

 This produces output like the following:

-What we have done here is created a network that allows us to assign floating addresses to our instances, which are accessible from this network subnet.
-This subnet would be one that is routable from the rest of the network outside of OpenStack, or public address space directly on the Internet.
+What we have done here is create a network that allows us to assign floating addresses to our instances, which are accessible from this network subnet.
+This subnet would be one that is routable from the rest of the network outside of OpenStack or public address space directly on the Internet.
 To do this, we first create a network in an admin tenant that can have a gateway set by using the –router:external=True flag to our quantum-net create command: